-Because the RTA on Tinian is an enhancement to the existing range capabilities contained with the range complex, the MIRC, the RTA on Tinian would be managed in accordance with MCO 3550.10, Policies and Procedures for Range Training Area Management, which addresses safe, efficient, effective, and environmentally sustainable use of the range area.
+Because the RTA on Tinian is an enhancement to the existing range capabilities contained with the joint range complex, the MIRC, the RTA on Tinian would be managed in accordance with MCO 3550.10, Policies and Procedures for Range Training Area Management, which addresses safe, efficient, effective, and environmentally sustainable use of the range area and other applicable service regulations including U.S. Pacific Fleet and COMNAV Marianas instructions that manage present range operations.
 These policies and procedures would be reviewed and coordinated with Joint Region Marianas regional range management.
 All service policies include the following:

 - The goal of range control and management practices is to enhance the safe and realistic training available to Operating Forces, and ensure viable RTAs for future generations of Marines.
-Effective RTA management provides programs and funding to protect ranges while ensuring compliance with environmental regulations. - As part of RTA management and in coordination with Joint Region Marianas (the present range manager), the Marines would provide the following: - A Range Safety Program to conduct or coordinate RTA safety, emergency response (medical and fire), Explosive Ordnance Disposal, Training Mishap Investigations, safety training, and range inspections. - o RTA procedures for scheduling, collecting utilization data and reporting range use. - Publication of advanced notice for periods of range use by providing notices to airman, mariners, and the general public as required for safe RTA operations. - o Controls for RTA airspace in accordance with FAA regulations and agreements, with an objective of use by multiple agencies with minimal interference and maximum safety. - Management of movement and access into and within the RTA by monitoring and controlling use of surface roads, shorelines and adjacent water areas, and airspace above the RTA.
+Effective RTA management provides programs and funding to protect ranges while ensuring compliance with environmental regulations. - As part of RTA management and in coordination with COMNAV Marianas (the present range manager), the Marines would provide the following: - A Range Safety Program to conduct or coordinate RTA safety, emergency response (medical and fire), Explosive Ordnance Disposal, Training Mishap Investigations, safety training, and range inspections. - RTA procedures for scheduling, collecting utilization data and reporting range use.

+- Publication of advanced notice for periods of range use by providing notices to airman, mariners, and the general public as required for safe RTA operations. - Controls for RTA airspace in accordance with FAA regulations and agreements, with an objective of use by multiple agencies with minimal interference and maximum safety. - Management of movement and access into and within the RTA by monitoring and controlling use of surface roads, shorelines and adjacent water areas, and airspace above the RTA.
 Military personnel and civilian use of the RTA is subject to restrictions that may include checking in and out, or maintaining communications with Range Control.
-Unauthorized entry to the RTA during training would be strictly prohibited. - Maintenance of ranges, targets, and training devices.
+Unauthorized entry to affected portions of the RTA during training would be strictly prohibited. - Maintenance of ranges, targets, and training devices.

-Anticipated elements of the RTA Management Plan are described in the subsections that follow.
+Anticipated elements of the Training Area Management Plan are described in the subsections that follow.